WesleyCharlesBlake/devops-tools/README.md

 ENV TERRAFORM_VERSION=0.12.2
 ```

 To run a playbook using this image, you will bind mount your directory in `/devops`

-eg
+eg:

 ```bash
 # ansible example
 docker run  -v $PWD:/devops wesleycharlesblake/devops-tools ansible-playbook playbook.yml --check